CEO, Clinical Psychologist

 Caitlin is our administrator.
 She is a vital member of the Southern Rehab team and assists with ensuring quality delivery and reporting of services throughout the Southern Rehab network.

-Wendy joined Southern Rehab in March 2015 as Referrals Administrator.
-Wendy's primary role is allocation and management of vocational rehabilitation service contracts throughout the South Island.
+Wendy joined Southern Rehab in March 2015 initially as the Referrals Administrator.
+Wendy's primary role now is with the Finance team at Southern Rehab Limited.